 Chuck Crews offers estate-planning services in Greenville, SC.
 When you’ve decided that now is the time to start to write a will, make a trust, or fill out an advanced care directive, choose to work with us.

 WHAT IS ESTATE PLANNING

-To most, estate planning is the process of planning for the transfer of a person's wealth and assets after his or her death.
-At Crews Law, our estate planning also includes planning for the care of our clients who may be unable to care for themselves later in life.
+To most, estate planning is the process of planning for the transfer of a person’s wealth and assets after his or her death.
+At Crews Law, our estate planning attorneys include planning for the care of our clients who may be unable to care for themselves later in life.
 We believe an estate plan includes documents to transfer assets at death, financial powers of attorney to allow the management of financial affairs during periods of incapacitation, and health care directives to allow your family to manage medical care.
-At Crews Law, we help you understand the many different aspects and options in estate planning law and guide you through all the decisions you must make in planning your estate.
+At Crews Law, our estate planning services can help you understand the many different aspects and options in estate planning law and guide you through all the decisions you must make in planning your estate.
 Our goal for every client is the peace of mind that comes with knowing you have a plan in place to protect your family.
 We can’t always control what happens to us, but we CAN control our preparation for life’s twists and turns.
 Have you “checked off” the items on the following checklist?
 If not, call us today for a free consultation.

 Crews Law Offices is licensed to provide estate planning services in the states of South Carolina and Georgia.
 Our office is in Simpsonville, South Carolina, and we offer free initial consultations.
 Start on your estate planning by looking through our estate planning checklist below, then schedule a consultation.

 In a will, you state who you want to inherit your property and name a guardian to care for your young children should something happen to you and the other parent.

 If you hold your property in a living trust, your survivors won’t have to go through probate court, a time-consuming and expensive process.